WaleedMuslem/ADL2_Quiz/Documents/Requirement_Specification.md

 - Each quiz consists of 5 questions.
 - Users must answer all questions to complete a quiz.
 - Users receive immediate feedback on their quiz results.
+- Quizzes are categorized by topic.
+- The system will track user scores and show at the end.

 Project Outline: